tobami/littlechef/README.md

 For convenience, there is a command that allows you to deploy chef-solo to a node.

-The best way is to use the packages from the [Opscode repository][]\
+The best way is to use the packages from the [Opscode repository][]:
 `cook node:MYNODE deploy_chef`

 LittleChef will try to autodetect the distro type and version of that node, and will use the appropriate installation method and packages.

-You can also install Chef Solo with gems and/or without asking for confirmation:\
+You can also install Chef Solo with gems and/or without asking for confirmation:
 `cook node:MYNODE deploy_chef:gems=yes,ask=no`

 Currently supported Linux distributions include Ubuntu, Debian Lenny and Squeeze, CentOS, RHEL, Scientific Linux and Gentoo.

 Note that if you already have Chef Solo installed on your nodes, you won't need this.
-Also, if you previously installed Chef using the Gem procedure, please don't use the deploy\_chef package installation method.
+Also, if you previously installed Chef using the Gem procedure, please don't use the deploy_chef package installation method.
 Installing Opscode's packages on top of it could be a mess.

 ### Cooking

 Note: Don't cook outside of a kitchen!

 * `cook -l`: Show a list of all available orders
 * `cook node:MYNODE recipe:MYRECIPE`: Cook a recipe on a particular node by giving its hostname or IP. `nginx::source` “subrecipes” are supported.
 Note that the first time this is run for a node, a configuration file will be created at `nodes/myhostname.json`.
 You can then edit this file to override recipe attributes, for example.
-Further runs of this command will not overwrite this configuration file.
+Further runs of this command will not overwrite this configuration file
-You can force the saving of the run with `cook node:MYNODE recipe:MYRECIPE,save=True`
 * `cook node:MYNODE role:MYROLE`: The same as above but role-based
 * `cook node:MYNODE configure`: Configures a particular pre-configured node
 * `cook node:all configure`: It will apply all roles, recipes and attributes defined for each and every node in `nodes/`